-2. [Form KW-204 is system-generated to the participant when the status on the KW-33 List is "not returned" or "incomplete" by the 7th of the month.
-The form KW-204 issued for non-return of form KW-33 does not initiate conciliation.]

-C. At the discretion of the case manager or the request of the participant, a third party may attend a conciliation meeting.
+- 2. Form KW-204 is system-generated to the participant when the status on the KW-33 List is "not returned" or "incomplete" by the 7th of the month. - C. At the discretion of the worker or the request of the participant, a third party may attend a conciliation meeting. - D. Review criteria in Volume III, MS 2324 to determine if an exemption from KWP participation is appropriate for the individual.
+If the individual is eligible for an exemption and states he/she wants to be exempt from KWP activities, document OTIS and Worker Portal comments and enter the appropriate exemption information on Worker Portal.

-- D. Review criteria in Volume III, MS 2324 to determine if an exemption from KWP participation is appropriate for the individual.
-If the individual is eligible for an exemption and states he/she wants to be exempt from KWP activities, document OTIS and Case manager Portal comments and enter the appropriate exemption information on Worker Portal. - E. Discuss with the individual any barriers which may be preventing participation in KWP.
-Be alert to the signs and symptoms of domestic violence, substance abuse, and physical, mental, or learning disabilities.
+- E. Discuss with the individual any barriers which may be preventing his/her participation in KWP.
+Be alert to the signs and symptoms of domestic violence, substance abuse, and physical, mental or learning disabilities.
 Participants with these kinds of barriers are referred to available professional resources for diagnostic assessment. - 1.
 Review the KWP Assessment to determine if the individual previously consented to being screened for physical or mental health issues or learning needs.
 Ensure that any accommodation or policy modification identified in a prior screening was implemented. - 2.
 If the screening has not been performed in the past and the individual gives consent, perform the screening by updating the KWP assessment and make any appropriate referrals. - 3.
 For individuals with a documented physical or mental disability, or a learning need, identify any supportive services, activities, or modification to weekly hours needed to meet the employment goal identified on the KTAP Transitional Assistance Agreement (TAA).
 Activities and required weekly hours must accommodate any special needs of the individual. - Example 1: An individual with a learning disability has difficulty completing an education program within the required time limit.
 As a reasonable accommodation, the individual is granted an extension to the time limit. - Example 2: An individual with cancer is receiving radiation therapy five days per week.
 She wants to participate in KWP activities.
 However, between regular medical appointments and the side effect of treatment, she is only able to participate in work activities 10 hours weekly instead of the 30 hours usually required.
 The individual is permitted to participate 10 hours per week and is not sanctioned. - F. Determine if a good cause reason prevented participation in the KWP activity.
 Refer to MS 4720.
-If good cause is established, a sanction is not appropriate. - G. [Participation is monitored for 15 calendar days beginning with the date the individual contacts the case manager or keeps the appointment.
-If an extension to the 15-day conciliation period is requested by the individual, allow at least an additional 15 calendar days to determine if the individual is meeting participation requirements.
-If the individual begins participating, conciliation is complete.
+If good cause is established, a sanction is not appropriate. - G. Participation is monitored for 15 days beginning with the date the initial form KW-204 is issued.
+If an extension to the 15-day conciliation period is needed, allow an additional 15 days to determine if the individual is meeting participation requirements.
+Utilize form KW-204 to schedule any additional conciliation meetings. - H. Conciliation may be terminated at any point within the first 15 days, if it is apparent it would be futile to continue or the individual fails to appear for the conciliation appointment.
+Document OTIS comments with the results of any contacts, contact attempts, and conciliation conferences. - I. [When it is determined the individual is not going to cooperate without good cause, take one of the following actions: - 1.
+For a one-parent case, the sanction is entered within 3 workdays.